grafana/loki-workshop/docs/docs/lab2/02-create-dashboard.md

         - change the **Lookup field** to **Metric**

     - Change the panel title to **Total requests per country**

-1. Finally, in the sidebar, click on the dropdown at the top and change the panel type to **Geomap**.

 1. Return to your dashboard and **save** your progress.